• Skip to primary navigation

 Why This Recipe Works?

-• You can prepare Kisir a couple of days in advance and it's a great recipe to prepare in a big batch.
+• You can prepare this authentic kisir recipe a couple of days in advance and it's a great recipe to make in a big batch.

 • You can keep the leftovers in the fridge for up to five days, and the taste will be even better.

-• Made with healthy ingredients such as bulgur, olive oil, vegetables, pomegranate molasses, and herbs, this salad is ready in 20 minutes!
+• Made with ingredients such as bulgur, olive oil, vegetables, pomegranate molasses, and herbs, this healthy meal is ready in 20 minutes!

 Labelled picture of ingredients for kisir salad